puppetlabs/best-practices/classification-and-data-pattern.md

 #### Data

-The recommended best Practise is to use params in Hiera, except for PE infrastructure, which should be set as parameters in the PE Classifier
+The recommended best practice is to use params in Hiera, except for PE infrastructure, which should be set as parameters in the PE Classifier

-This best practise, in general, does not recommend users editing parameters in the console.
+This best practice, in general, does not recommend users editing parameters in the console.
 However, Puppet Enterprise documentation advises users to edit parameter values for PE Infrastructure in the console.
-Therefore, for user modules, the best practise is that all data should be in Hiera.
-For PE Infra, the best practise is that all data should be in the PE Console as parameters.
+Therefore, for user modules, the best practice is that all data should be in Hiera.
+For PE Infra, the best practice is that all data should be in the PE Console as parameters.

 The PE console and Hiera have no visibility of each other, so err on Hiera for most things that need a data override.